nadialucas/Kellogg_RA_Git_Practice/README.md

 ## Further material

-For anyone interested in furthering their git knowledge, this other set of [lecture notes](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/05-version-control/) are great for an intuition in version control and can help in visualizing what is happening at every step of the way from staging to committing to pushing and merging:
+For anyone interested in furthering their git knowledge, this other set of [notes](https://ocw.mit.edu/ans7870/6/6.005/s16/classes/05-version-control/) are great for an intuition in version control and can help in visualizing what is happening at every step of the way from staging to committing to pushing and merging.
+This set of notes is recommended for anyone who wants to incorporate git into all future projects.
+It is great for understanding what happens under the hood so fixing any issues becomes a lot easier/less stressful.